-This year year's celebrant and homilist is Rev. James Brent, O.P., assistant professor of philosophy at the Dominican House of Studies.
+This year’s celebrant and homilist was Very Rev. Aquinas Guilbeau, O.P., assistant professor of moral theology and prior of the Dominican House of Studies.
 Father Guilbeau delivered a homily that reflected on St. Thomas Aquinas’ fascination with truth.